 To help the team gain some clarity, I decided to try my best to map out the outstanding work, and try to build consensus from there.

-I also sketched out a rough breadboard of the applicant flow to help everyone understand where their work fit into the overall user journey.
+I also sketched out a rough diagram of the applicant flow to help everyone understand where their work fit into the overall user journey.

 These artifacts really helped the team build a shared mental model of the project.
 When presenting to partners, leadership frequently shared out my applicant flow, giving them greater context around their role.
 This also helped us clarify that the application form was the only project tied to a deadline, reducing the team’s anxiety.